 It is here where we have created safe, secure, and welcoming spaces for those suffering from not only dementia but from other cognitive and behavioural difficulties as well.
 It is also here that they will receive the support and the care that they need.

 Our homes for dementia patients also have access to our lush gardens and outdoor areas.
 This is so important in the course of treatment as it allows patients to connect with nature and interact with other residents and staff while walking and enjoying the fresh air.

-Specialised Programs for Dementia Patients
+Specialised Programs for Dementia Residents

 Those who have dementia may become withdrawn, antisocial or may develop a need to stay indoors where these symptoms will only be exacerbated.
 Allowing them to experience the joy of the outdoors is an excellent way for them to feel connected again and not isolated.

-We have also developed lifestyle programs that are explicitly tailored for residents with memory and behavioural difficulties.
+We have also developed Wellbeing programs that are explicitly tailored for residents with memory and behavioural difficulties.
 Human interaction is also encouraged indoors, allowing residents to engage with other people to feel a sense of community and to know that they’re not alone.

 Our staff are trained in this and are on hand 24 hours a day to provide the highest and most professional level of support and care.
 You can rest assured that your loved ones will be safe and expertly looked after at our dementia care homes.

 In addition to providing this care, we also offer a range of activities for our residents to enjoy, which include regular bus outings and church services for different denominations.
 We are, in fact, a Bible-based centre and allow our love of and devotion for God to guide us in our work.

 To ensure that we can provide the best care as soon as possible, please have a look at all of the requirements that need to be adhered to before we welcome your loved one to Christadelphian Aged Care.